 A spinal deformity in which a sideways curvature of the spine is present usually starting after age 9.

+While the cause of scoliosis is unknown, it usually runs in families and typically affects girls and young women more often and severely than boys and young men.
 Mild cases that do not cause pain or discomfort require no treatment.
 However, cases that are moderate to severe and with or without pain or discomfort require treatment which is determined on a case by case basis.

 Children with mild cases of scoliosis may not exhibit any symptoms.
 Moderate to severe scoliosis may cause parts of the torso and/or pelvic area to become uneven.
 For example, one shoulder may be higher than the other or the waist may be uneven.